-To identify Marvell Fibre Channel and Converged Network Adapters using the vSphere HTML5 Client Plug-in:
+To identify Marvell Fibre Channel and Converged Network Adapters using the ESXi QConvergeConsole vSphere Client Plug-in:

-- 1. Open a Web browser and navigate to the vSphere HTML5 Client. - 2.
-Enter the credentials for the vCenter Server to log in. - 3.
-In the VMware vSphere HTML5 Client, click vCenter in the left navigation pane. - 4.
-On the vCenter Home page, click Hosts in the left navigation pane to view a list of the hosts that are connected to this vCenter Server. - If no hosts are connected to the vCenter Server, connect a host to the vCenter Server by following the instructions provided by VMware. - 5.
-In the provided host list, click one of the hosts. - 6.
+- Open a Web browser and navigate to the vSphere QConvergeConsole vSphere Client Plug-in - 2.
+Enter the credentials for the vSphere UI Server to log in. - 1.
+In the VMware vSphere QConvergeConsole vSphere Client Plug-in, click vCenter in the left navigation pane. - 2.
+On the vCenter Home page, click Hosts in the left navigation pane to view a list of the hosts that are connected to this vCenter Server. - If no hosts are connected to the vCenter Server, connect a host to the vCenter Server by following the instructions provided by VMware. - 3.
+In the provided host list, click one of the hosts. - 4.
 Click the Configure tab. - In the system tree on the left, click the QConvergeConsole link.
 The QConvergeConsole page lists the Marvell adapters on the selected host.